 1. Battery Park

 With nearly 100 acres along the south end of Manhattan, this neighborhood is known for offering a calm and quiet lifestyle.
-You’ll find plenty of outdoor activities to enjoy, including green spaces where you can relax, walk the dog, or let the kids run off some energy.
+You’ll find plenty of outdoor activities, including green spaces where you can relax, walk the dog, or let the kids run off some energy.

 Most of the housing options in Battery Park are condos or apartments in luxury high-rise buildings.
 Unfortunately, there aren’t any walk-ups.